elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-scaling-affect-the-dimensions-of-a-geometric-shape.md

 url: /learn/mathematics/questions/how-does-scaling-affect-the-dimensions-of-a-geometric-shape
 score: -1.0
 related_article1:
-    id: 164921
+    id: 164922
     title: >-
-        How can the dimensions of a square be altered to form a rectangle?
+        What is the formula for calculating the area of a rectangle?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-can-the-dimensions-of-a-square-be-altered-to-form-a-rectangle
+    url: /learn/mathematics/questions/what-is-the-formula-for-calculating-the-area-of-a-rectangle
 related_article2:
     id: 164922
     title: >-